Buying a new set of darts requires many considerations. Choosing a set of flights on the other hand generally does not.

 Hard Plastic Polymers: These flights are manufactured by heat sealing extra-thin layers of plastic polymers.
 These flights tend to be stiff and relatively durable; however, the moment they rip (and eventually they will), you can say goodbye to them forever since hard plastic polymers cannot be easily repaired.
 They do offer the advantage of allowing tight clustering because they tend to slide past each other with relative ease.

-Soft Plastic Polymers: These flights are made out flexible plastic layers, similar to the hard polymers but significantly less brittle.
+Soft Plastic Polymers: These flights are made out of flexible plastic layers, similar to the hard polymers but significantly less brittle.
 Soft plastic polymers tear or bend more easily than those harder versions.
 The soft plastic also allows you to smooth out or heal and small dents or imperfections that may occur.

 Nylon: Nylon flights are pretty popular and for a good reason.
-The use of Ripstop nylon makes possible some of the most durable dart flights on the market.
+The use of Ripstop nylon makes it possible for some of the most durable dart flights on the market.
 Nylon flights tend to be rather stiff because of the interwoven reinforcement fibers that are added to the fabric.

 Dart Flight Textures